axelpey/icme-sws23-big-data/index.md

 This workshop will assume **very basic knowledge of programming in Python** for the few technical use-cases we will cover.
 Ability to use notebooks / Google Colab would help you get to work faster, but we will cover that briefly if you have never used it.
 No need to install anything else!

+# Workshop Materials

+## Pre-workshop Checklist

 To join the workshop, you'll need a device with a recent web browser and two-way audio and video access to Zoom.

+No further tool is required to be installed beforehand.

+If you don't have experience with Python, we recommend you to take the Introduction to Python workshop before this one!

+## Schedule

+#### July 26 (1:00 - 4 P.M.
+PST) : Introduction and Data Storage Concepts

+1. Introduction to Big Data: Definition, Relevance, Challenges
+2. Real-world Applications of Big Data
+3. Overview of Different Types of Data Storage
+4. Hands-on Activities with Data Storage: SQL, NoSQL, Warehouses, and Data Lakes
+5. Q&A and Wrap Up

+#### July 27 (1:00 - 4 P.M.
+PST) : Big Data Processing and Future Directions

+1. Apache Spark: Definition, Relevance, Use Cases and other tools
+2. Hands-on Activities: Basic Data Loading and Processing with PySpark
+3. Relating PySpark to more traditional data science tools
+4. The Future of Big Data & how to use AI to improve your efficiency
+5. Closing Remarks, Q&A & recommendations for further learning

+## Additional Resources

+We will add here additional resources that we think are useful for you to learn more about Big Data.

 ## About the Instructors

 ![Axel](/assets/img/profile_axel.png){:style="max-width:30%;"}

 [LinkedIn](https://www.linkedin.com/in/axel-peytavin/)

 Axel Peytavin earned his M.S. from ICME in June 2023, and is currently pursuing research on Twitter data with Professor Johan Ugander and Professor Martin Saveski in Stanford’s department of Management Science & Engineering.
 He is also a volunteer for The Ocean Cleanup, for which we worked as a computational modeler prior to coming to Stanford, and a co-founder of the GetAlong project to bring better discussions on information on the internet.

 ![Julia](/assets/img/profile_julia.png){:style="max-width:30%;"}

 [LinkedIn](https://www.linkedin.com/in/anna-julia-storch-517142144/)

 Anna-Julia Storch recently earned her M.S. in Education Data Science from Stanford, exploring how data science can help us solve educational challenges.
 She has also been a teaching assistant for Stanford's premier entrepreneurship courses including "The Lean Launchpad" (taught be Steve Blank).
 Prior to Stanford, she has worked in a variety of roles including as a digital consultant for a big data project at McKinsey, in VC-backed technology startups and as a business line head for a multinational HR company.

-# Workshop Materials

-## Pre-workshop Checklist

-TBD

-## Schedule

-#### July 25 (1:00 - 4 P.M.
-PST) : Introduction and Data Storage Concepts

-1. Introduction to Big Data

-- Definition, relevance, the V's, challenges

-2. Real-world Applications of Big Data

-- Industry and research examples: Netflix, log processing, The Ocean Cleanup
-- Activity: Group discussion on students' experiences with Big Data

-3. Data Storage Overview

-- Explanation of different ways of storing data: Relational, NoSQL, data warehouses, data lakes

-4. Hands-on Activities with Data Storage

-- Relational Databases: SQLite in Google Colab
-- NoSQL Databases: MongoDB in Google Colab
-- Data Warehouses and Data Lakes: Exploration of real-world data in cloud platforms

-5. Q&A and Wrap Up

-#### July 26 (1:00 - 4 P.M.
-PST) : Big Data Processing and Future Directions

-1. Introduction to Apache Spark and Hadoop

-- Definition, relevance, use cases, comparison of Spark and Hadoop

-2. Hands-on Activities with Data Processing

-- Basic Data Processing with PySpark: Reading, writing, and basic data manipulation on a simple CS 246 dataset
-- Advanced Data Processing with PySpark: Joining data, working with complex data types

-3. Relating to More Standard Data Processing Tools

-- PySpark SQL and DataFrame API
-- Activity: Exercises with PySpark SQL and DataFrame API

-4. The Future of Big Data

-- Big Data in the AI era: Using ChatGPT for faster data processing

-5. Closing Remarks

-- Overview of additional Big Data tools and libraries
-- Recommendations for further learning
-- Q&A and discussion on students' future Big Data interests

-## Additional Resources

-We will add here additional resources that we think are useful for you to learn more about Big Data.